Cybereason/Logout4Shell/README.md

-While the best mitigation against these vulnerabilities is to patch log4j to ~~2.15.0~~2.16.0 and above, in Log4j version (>=2.10) this behavior can be partially mitigated (see below) by setting system property `log4j2.formatMsgNoLookups` to `true` or by removing the JndiLookup class from the classpath.
+While the best mitigation against these vulnerabilities is to patch log4j to ~~2.15.0~~2.17.0 and above, in Log4j version (>=2.10) this behavior can be partially mitigated (see below) by setting system property `log4j2.formatMsgNoLookups` to `true` or by removing the JndiLookup class from the classpath.

 On 12/14/2021 the Apache software foundation disclosed CVE-2021-45046 which was patched in log4j version 2.16.0.
 This vulnerability showed that in certain scenarios, for example, where attackers can control a thread-context variable that gets logged, even the flag `log4j2.formatMsgNoLookups` is insufficient to mitigate log4shell.
+An additional CVE, less severe, CVE-2021-45105 was discovered.
+This vulnerability exposes the server to an infinite recursion that could crash the server is some scenarios.
+It is recommened to upgrade to 2.17.0

 However, enabling these system property requires access to the vulnerable servers as well as a restart.
 The [Cybereason](https://www.cybereason.com) research team has developed the